Armen-Jean-Andreasian/OSINT-Global-Offensive/README.md

 # OSINT-Global-Offensive

-## Project Overview

-### Introduction
+## Introduction

 OSINT-Global-Offensive is an advanced open-source intelligence (OSINT) framework designed to streamline and automate the process of gathering, analyzing, and processing publicly available information.
 Built for cybersecurity professionals, ethical hackers, and investigative researchers, this project leverages various data sources to provide actionable intelligence.

-### Key Features
+## Key Features

 - **Automated Data Collection** – Extract and process data from multiple sources, including social media, websites, and public databases.
 - **Modular Architecture** – Easily extend functionality with new data sources and processing modules.
 - **Efficient Search & Filtering** – Query and filter results to extract relevant insights.
 - **Data Normalization** – Standardizes extracted data for better analysis and correlation.